 Non-resident Indians (NRIs) are one of the active buyers in the Indian property.
-Unfortunately, in India, the real estate sector remains largely unorganised and the fact that NRIs are usually not physically present for day to day updates gives some dubious real estate developers the leverage to exploit them and delay in possession of property unnecessarily.
+Unfortunately, in India, the real estate sector remains largely unorganized and the fact that NRIs are usually not physically present for day to day updates gives some dubious real estate developer the leverage to exploit them and delay in possession of property unnecessarily.
 But, now as an NRI, you can quickly invest in Indian estate category without any fear.

-> The real estate market in India has matured of late, with some professionally managed established real estate developers working on large residential, agricultural and commercial properties.
+The real estate market in India has matured of late, with some professionally managed established real estate developers working on large residential, agricultural and commercial properties.

 Home buyers and property investors are in fear from unscrupulous and dishonest operators inside the business, and NRIs even more so, who have been victims of fraud in property matters for obvious reasons.

 They have to take up cases of NRIs in the Fast Track Courts as in Punjab, wherein property cases filed by overseas citizens are among the highest in the India.
 Land grabbing by using impersonation, fake deals, building scams is what an NRI property investor needs to be aware of before he signs on the dotted line.

 In the case of delay in possession of property, an errant real estate developer often receives away lightly in spite of regular follow-up.
 He ends up paying only a 10 to 12% penalty on the amount he has obtained from the investor, which he makes up, in any case, citing inflationary costs of construction as the primary reason.

 Real Estate Developers have tried to woo NRIs with false claims of initiatives, sponsored through fake videos and information.
 The National Real Estate Development Council (NAREDCO) has proposed rules on Property Management.
 This would result in transparency and ethical practices in the Indian real estate division.